Slavery in Latin America

 After the gradual emancipation of most black slaves, slavery continued along the Pacific coast of South America throughout the 19th century.
 Peruvian slave traders kidnapped Polynesians, primarily from the Marquesas Islands and Easter Island, and forced them to perform physical labour in mines and the guano industry of Peru and Chile.

+Today, Latinos across the Americas have differing proportions of Native American, African, and European genetic ancestry, shaped by local historical interactions with migrants brought by the slave trade, European settlement, and indigenous Native American populations.
+Genetic studies show that the majority (75% or 520-560 Million people) who identify as Hispanic/Latino carry at least some degree of West and Central African ancestry.

 Enslavement of the peoples of the Americas: the encomienda system

 Encomienda ([eŋkoˈmjenda]) was a labor system in Spain and its empire.
 It rewarded invaders with the labor of particular groups of subject people.
 It was first established in Spain during the Roman period but was also used following the Christian conquest of Muslim territories.
 It was applied on a much larger scale during Spanish colonization of the Americas and the Philippines.
 Subject people were considered vassals of the Spanish monarch.
 The Crown awarded an encomienda as a grant to a particular individual.
 In the conquest era of the sixteenth century, the grants were considered to be a monopoly on the labor of particular groups of Indians, held in perpetuity by the grant holder, called the encomendero, and his descendants.